-Use our DNS check tool at Services/Tools and check your DNS instantly.
+Use our DNS check tool at Services/Tools and check your DNS easily.

 Static Content - curl is your friend

-Your origin content has to be accessible via HTTP (not HTTPS) and it must return 200 status codes only.
+Your origin content has to be accessible via HTTP or HTTPS protocol and it must return 200 status codes only.
 Please refer to Status Code Definitions for more details.
-Also please note that when you create a new CDN service it can take up to 20 minutes to propagate it to all Locations, so don't worry if your CDN service does not show up immediately.
+Also please note that when you create a new CDN service it can take few minutes to propagate it to all CDN Locations, so don't worry if your CDN service does not show up immediately.

 Let's assume that you can't access your CDN content located at the following URL.